Amsterdam/aiopluggy/docs/tutorial.rst

 the call.

-The only exception to this behaviour is if the hook has been marked to return its :ref:`first_result` in which case only the first single value (which is not ``None``) will be returned.
+The only exception to this behaviour is if the hook has been marked to return its :ref:`first_notnone` in which case only the first single value (which is not ``None``) will be returned.